 Postisometric relaxation techniques or myofascial release soft tissue techniques to the piriformis muscle is important along with the chiropractic manipulative therapy for treatment of piriformis syndrome.

 At Meiri Chiropractic, we spend the time necessary to examine, diagnose and treat every neuromusculoskeletal condition and various ailments you have.
 Chiropractic is a holistic and natural way to not only treat low back pain, but to keep your body in its best working condition.
-We have been offering effective chiropractic care in North Palm Beach since 2006.
+We have been offering effective chiropractic care in Palm Beach County since 2006.
 Many of our patients reviews note our excellence.
 We are your best bet and are here for you.
 Call us today at 561-253-8984 to make an appointment or to find out more about 3 Causes of Low Back Pain a Chiropractor Can Help With.

 Thomas Souza, (2018) Differential Diagnosis and Management for the Chiropractor